metatroncyberwarfarelabs/metatroncyberwarfarelabs/README.md

 ### Metatron x community data flow pipeline with storage
 ************************************************************************************************************************

-<b>The Metatron x Community is a turn-key, high performance computing platform designed specifically the Metatron Cyberwarfare Labs for Data Flow and Data Platform.</b>
+<b>The Metatron x community is a turn-key, high performance computing platform designed specifically the Metatron Cyberwarfare Labs for Data Flow and Data Platform.</b>

 ************************************************************************************************************************